 If there was one sure thing, it was I didn’t want my sabbatical year to be a marathon made of must-do tours, hopping from town to town on every single day and rushing to make sure I had seen everything.
 I felt so stressed during the last weeks before my departure.
 I had to prepare and clean my flat for my future tenant, pack while selecting carefully every item, and still, I had to work until the end of the month.

 The funny thing is a few months before, I was so excited to have a full month in Japan to do whatever I wanted.
 I thought I would add to my Izu Peninsula trip a Japan Rail Pass trip of 1 week to see the south of Japan.
-The closer I got from my departure date, the more the idea of the rushed 1-week Japan Rail Pass trip freaked me out.
+The closer I got to my departure date, the more the idea of the rushed 1-week Japan Rail Pass trip freaked me out.
 I was in serious need of rest.
 So I threw away the idea of the Japan Rail Pass, and I decide that having a charged SUICA card to take cheaper local trains was perfectly fine.
 I would go on a slow travel retreat discovering more in-depth a region of Japan I liked so much last year, including as much diving in the Izu Peninsula as I could.

 - An introduction to slow travel